 Bojac loamy sand, State fine sandy loam, and Conetoe loamy fine sand are well-drained soils that occur on the eastern and western edges of the refuge.
 Bojac loamy sand has 72 inches of loamy sand over sandy subsoil.
 The water table is more than four feet below the surface.
 Bojac soils also support hardwood and pine forests adapted to good drainage.
 They are also excellent soils for cropland and building construction.
 State fine sandy loam has 43 inches of fine sandy loam over loamy sand subsoil.
 The water table is four to six feet below the surface.
 State soils support hardwood and pine forests adapted to good drainage.
 They are also excellent soils for cropland and building construction.
 Conetoe fine sandy loam has eight inches of loamy fine sand over loamy sand, clay loam, and sandy subsoil.
 The water table is more than four feet below the surface.
 Conetoe soils support hardwood and pine forests adapted to good drainage.
 They are also excellent soils for cropland and building construction.
 Altavista fine sandy loam, Dragston loamy fine sand, Augusta fine sandy loam, and Munden loamy sand 1.5-2.5 are moderately well-drained soils and somewhat poorly drained that occur on the eastern and western edges of the refuge.
 Altavista fine sandy loam has nine inches of fine sandy loam over sandy clay loam subsoil.
 The water table is one to two feet below the surface.
 Altavista soils also support hardwood and pine forests adapted to moderately good drainage.
-Dragston loamy fine sand over sandy loam subsoil.
+Dragston loamy fine sand has eight inches of loamy fine sand over sandy loam subsoil.
 The water table is twelve to thirty inches below the surface.
 Dragston soils support hardwood and pine forests adapted to somewhat poor drainage.
 Augusta fine sandy loam has eight inches of fine sandy loam over clay loam subsoil.
-The water table is one to two feet below the surface to somewhat poor drainage.
-Munden loamy sand pine forest adapted to somewhat poor drainage.
-Munden loamy sand pine forest adapted to somewhat poor drainage.
-Munden loamy sand has nine inches of fine loamy sand over sandy loam subsoil.
 The water table is one to two feet below the surface.
 Augusta soils support hardwood and pine forest adapted to somewhat poor drainage.
 Munden loamy sand has nine inches of fine loamy sand over sandy loam subsoil.
 The water table is eighteen to thirty inches below the surface.
 Munden soils support hardwood and pine forests adapted to moderately good drainage.